 An outsourced CFO is a financial expert that you engage as a consultant for your company, and who is available as a part-time resource based on your needs.
 They provide financial strategy services, help make big strategic decisions and work within your budget.

-An outsourced CFO can offer several services, including operational optimizations within your company; systems analysis and design; raising capital; fixing cash flow issues; developing pricing strategies; implementing more efficient processes and systems; and preparing for growth.
+can offer several services, including operational optimizations within your company; systems analysis and design; raising capital; fixing cash flow issues; developing pricing strategies; implementing more efficient processes and systems; and preparing for growth.

-An outsourced CFO could be someone running their own financial services organization, or they can be from an organization you recruit to provide the same consulting services.
+An outsourced CFO could be someone running their own financial services organization, or they can be from an organization you recruit to provide the same consulting services